 Words from the Webmaster

-Here's an introduction to the new site
+Here's an introduction to the layout of the site

-- The Contacts page has a list of all officers in the branch, and all the towers in our branch with their contact details.
+The Contacts page has a list of all officers in the branch, and all the towers in our branch with their contact details.
 I've added practice times, a link to Dove's Guide, a link to Google Maps for driving instructions, contact email addresses and mobile phone numbers [where available].
 I originally copied all this data from the annual report, but I've since contacted people for updates [note the "Last Updated" date at the bottom for each tower].
 I am still waiting to hear from Hyde, Dunham Massey, Gawsworth, Hayfield, and Taxal.
 Therefore, the information shown for these towers may be inaccurate.

-- The Practices page allows you to identify where you can ring on a given day and for a given number of bells.
+The Practices page allows you to identify where you can ring on a given day and for a given number of bells.
 The information is presented in a two different tables.
 The first one is dynamic and allows you to search for towers based on keyword, number of bells and/or practice day.
 The second is just a sorted list, which is very useful for a quick check [eg, where can I ring on Friday].
 If you know of any practice cancellations in the branch, do let me know and I'll post them in Tower News section at the very top of the Practices page.

-- The Programme page obviously has the programme for 2017.
+The Programme page obviously has the programme for 2017.
 There is a live calendar at the bottom of the page, but I'm not happy with how it looks/works.
 More generally, any news about upcoming events from the Secretary will appear on this [Home] page in the "The Latest from Clive" section above.

 The Towers page shows a map of all the towers in our branch.
 If you click on any of the numbers, you'll get a side panel giving you more details about the tower.
 In addition, there's an active table underneath which allows you to search for a tower by name, location or number.
 However, please note that the table and the map aren't connected.

-- On the Map page, there is an interactive map for all the towers in the branch.
+On the Map page, there is an interactive map for all the towers in the branch.
 From there, you can pick the number of bells and/or the practice night, and the map will show you which towers fulfil those criteria and where they are located.
 It's the same information as shown on the Practices page, but with the benefit of a map so that you can see relative locations of towers.
 This is really designed for use on a tablet or desktop computer; it doesn't work very well on a mobile phone.

-- The Gallery page is a picture of all the towers in our branch.
+The Gallery page is a picture of all the towers in our branch.
 If you have a better picture of any of the towers, please send it to me.
 You will notice that all the pictures are in a square format, so take that into account when framing your picture.

-- The Trivia page is a place to record some interesting facts and figures about the bells in the branch.
+The Trivia page is a place to record some interesting facts and figures about the bells in the branch.

 I would appreciate any feedback or comments you may have on the site.
 You can email me here.